 When you need to quickly respond to development workload over your capacity.

 To save the company from increasing costs due to the immediate development needs, you can reduce schedule and expense variances by hiring dedicated developers from any other nation with reduced labor expenses.
 You only need to pay the developers a set salary for the hours they work.
 Furthermore, because remote developers provide flexibility to the project, you can successfully handle any changes in project needs.

 When you want to decrease your operational costs.

-For this reason, the necessity for remote developers grows, given that the vendor overtakes all HR-, administrative-, and infrastructure-related responsibilities as well as the risks that comes with team scaling
+For this reason, the necessity for remote developers grows, given that the vendor overtakes all HR-, administrative-, and infrastructure-related responsibilities, as well as the risks that come with team, scaling.

 Hiring dedicated developers models